Baseball Program Schedules July 16 Tryout

-WINTERVILLE—Pitt Community College Baseball will hold a tryout for unsigned high school seniors at Minges-Overton Baseball Park on June 15.
+WINTERVILLE—Pitt Community College Baseball will hold its final tryout of the summer for unsigned high school seniors at Minges-Overton Baseball Park on July 16.

 Players must show proof of having completed a recent physical.
 No player will be permitted to participate in the tryout without it.